jjj11x/stc_rpncalc/README.md

 # Building
-There is a prebuilt binary for the calculator checked in at `binaries/main.hex` for the calculator.
+Github releases has prebuilt binaries for the calculator.
 Building is fairly straigtforward though.

 - Use the Makefile for building a new firmware for the calculator.
 	- type `make` to build